dafriyie7/DocServe/README.md

     DocServe is a platform designed to streamline file management and sharing.
 This platform caters to both regular users and administrators, providing a comprehensive set of  features to ensure efficient document handling and secure access.

+    Made using the MEEN stack:
+    MongoDB, Express.js, EJS and Node.js

 INSTALLATION
 ..................................................